ethanmackie/eCash-RPC/README.md

 # eCash JSON-RPC library

-## Javascript Library to communicate with your Bitcoin ABC Node.
+## Javascript Library to communicate with your eCash Node.

 Compatible with **Avalanche Post-Consensus** (0.26.1 and later).